philamuseum/hackathon/README.md

 #### How to enter

-Start by buying a Hackathon entry here.
+- Start by buying a Hackathon entry here: http://www.philamuseum.org/?keyword=hackathon.
-Register on DevPost, create a project, and add your teammates.
+- Register on DevPost, create a project, and add your teammates.
-Spend April with your team to build a game that wows the judges and the public.
+- Spend April with your team to build a game that wows the judges and the public.
 Museum staff will be available in person and online at specific times- further information will be shared with participants.
-Submit a write up of your project, along with screen shots and a 2 minute video demo to DevPost and submit a working demo app of your project on Github by 10PM EDT, May 9.
+- Submit a write up of your project, along with screen shots and a 2 minute video demo to DevPost and submit a working demo app of your project on Github by 10PM EDT, May 9.

 May the best game win!